ovspianist/quartz/content/Atomic Notes.md

 Atomic notes refer to ideas that are short and concise, but could also stand on their own without needing to refer to other ideas in order to make sense.
+Commonly used with [[Zettelkasten]] system.